roberts-andy/petFinderSearch/README.md

 ![dog](./images/azuredog.png)

+** Note: the code in here works but the article is still very much in draft form. **

 ## The Problem

 My family has reached a tipping point: our children are demanding an addition to the family.
 The 12 chickens that we have been keeping is not enough: my daughter "really, really, really, really, really, really, really, really" wants a dog.
 She actually does not want a dog.
 She wants 10,000 dogs, a cat, goats, sheep, cows, horses and a giraffe.
 She is 7.
 She can dream.
 She has pleaded, debated, build up solid arguments - my wife and I have caved.
 We are getting a dog...
 1 dog.